samanthavivonia/portfolio/TECH.md

 # Technologies CSS

-1. In your `style.css` document, create a new CSS rule-set selecting all elements with a class of `tech-section`.
+1. In your `styles.css` document, create a new CSS rule-set selecting all elements with a class of `tech-section`.
 1. In the CSS rule-set you created in the step above, add a `background-color` property with a value of `gainsboro`.
     - This class will be used to set the background color for this section.